h2oai/h2o-3/h2o-docs/src/product/automl.rst

 - `balance_classes <data-science/algo-params/balance_classes.html>`__: Specify whether to oversample the minority classes to balance the class distribution.
 This option is not enabled by default and can increase the data frame size.
 This option is only applicable for classification.
 Majority classes can be undersampled to satisfy the **max\_after\_balance\_size** parameter.

 -  `class_sampling_factors <data-science/algo-params/class_sampling_factors.html>`__: Specify the per-class (in lexicographical order) over/under-sampling ratios.
 By default, these ratios are automatically computed during training to obtain the class balance.
+Note that this requires ``balance_classes=true``.

 -  `max_after_balance_size <data-science/algo-params/max_after_balance_size.html>`__: Specify the maximum relative size of the training data after balancing class counts (**balance\_classes** must be enabled).
 Defaults to 5.0.
 (The value can be less than 1.0).